 Resident Involvement - How to get involved...

-There are many ways in which you can now get involved in resident involvement, and after a recent review we have now increased the ways in which residents can get involved at various levels.
-We want residents to be able to have a say and get their opinions across, which is why we have introduced new options to hopefully meet everyone’s needs.
-We have created methods including attending monthly Tenant Talkback meetings at the Town Hall, being a representative for your estate to monitor repairs and cleaning services, and being involved in email consultation groups.
+There are many ways in which you can now get involved in resident involvement.
+We want residents to be able to have a say and get their opinions across, which is why we have options to hopefully meet everyone’s needs.
+We have methods such as attending Tenant Talkback meetings at the Town Hall, being a representative for your estate to monitor repairs and cleaning services, and being involved in email consultation groups.
 You will find further details below.

-This is a group of both representatives from our tenant and leaseholder associations and also individual tenants from certain areas, who meet regularly with Council Officers and Councillors to help shape the future direction of the Council's housing service, talk about what is happening in their local community, and act as a consultative panel to give the Council a formal response on policy and procedure changes.
-Two representatives from Tenants Talkback are also invited to join the Council's Housing and Health Committee as co-opted members, when housing related items are discussed.
+This is a group of representatives, consisting of both Tenants and Leaseholders, who meet regularly with Council Officers and Councillors.
+They help to shape the future direction of the Council's housing service, talk about what is happening in their local community, and act as a consultative panel to give the Council a formal response on policy and procedure changes.
+Two representatives from Tenants Talkback are also invited to join the Council's Environment, Enforcement and Housing Committee as co-opted members, when housing related items are discussed.

 Resident associations and monitoring committees

 The first thing to do is to gather all those that are interested in learning more about becoming part of a residents association or monitoring committee.
-Decide on a meeting place and then set a date and time with your Resident Involvement Officer to come along.
-Your Resident Involvement Officer is there to provide advice and guidance about the various options on offer.
+Decide on a meeting place and then set a date and time with your Project Support Officer to come along.
+Your Project Support Officer is there to provide advice and guidance about the various options on offer, however it is you the Residents who will run the group .
 Whether you want to go down the route of an official residents association with a chair person, treasurer and secretary and also with its own bank account for an annual grant.
 Or to approach it in a less formal manner, by setting up a monitoring committee, where residents get together as and when they feel necessary, and will receive funding from Brentwood Borough Council for relevant projects and social events.

-The first meeting will be to talk about what you would like to see done in your area or block of flats and what support the Council can offer such as:
+The first meeting will be to talk about what you would like to see done in your area or block of flats and what support the Council can offer.

 There may be some residents who would like to be more involved but it is not convenient for them to attend formal meetings, or they may not have the time to set up a residents association.

 We are looking to also set up some new project groups, to work together with tenants and have their input.
-These will include working on items such as producing housing newsletters, contributing to the annual housing report, repairs monitoring and eventually scrutiny into various areas of the housing service.
+These will include working on items such as producing housing newsletters, contributing to the annual housing report or looking at individual projects being run at that time within the service.
 These groups may be a permanent fixture, or what we call a ‘task and finish’ group, where we work on a subject that is only relevant at that time.

 Please feel free to look through our online documents which also includes an information sheet explaining all the ways you can get involved, and also minutes from our previous Tenant Talkback meetings.